2024-25 Catalogs

 Doctoral Faculty Member - membership is required to chair doctoral examination or dissertation committees.
 Graduate faculty membership is a prerequisite for Doctoral faculty membership.

-For undergraduate degree programs within the School of Visual Studies please refer to the Art (includes Graphic Design), Art History, Digital Storytelling, Film Studies program pages.
+For undergraduate degree programs within the School of Visual Studies please refer to the Art (includes Graphic Design), Art History, Digital Storytelling, Film Studies (includes Film Production) program pages.
+The School of Visual Studies, along with the School of Music and the Theatre Department, offers an Arts Entrepreneurship Certificate to help students prepare for careers.

 Nick Potter, Director of Undergraduate Studies